Differentially Private Gradient Flow based on the Sliced Wasserstein Distance: Introduction

 where $\nu$ is the probability measure to be modeled, $\mathrm{PrivateCost}$ is a cost functional on the space of probability measures $\cP(\Omega)$ that can be computed in a private manner, and $\mathrm{Reg}$ is a regularization functional that prevents over-fitting to training samples.
 Some works solve this problem by using this cost as a loss for training a generator.
 They employ differentially private versions of metrics such as Maximum Mean Discrepancy or Sliced Wasserstein Distance \citep{pmlr-v130-harder21a,harder2023pretrained,rakotomamonjy2021differentially}. \com{Here, we propose an alternative line of work that has never been explored, which explicitly minimizes the functional in \cref{eq: problem informal} using gradient flows.}

-In a non-DP scenario, gradient flows are commonly employed to address minimization problems like the one described in \cref{eq: problem informal} \citep{liutkus2019sliced, arbel2019maximum} \com{and are a viable alternative to other generative models \cite{fan2022variational}.
+In a non-DP scenario, gradient flows are commonly employed to address minimization problems like the one described in \cref{eq: problem informal} \citep{liutkus2019sliced, arbel2019maximum, franceschi2023unifying, galashov2024deepmmdgradientflow} and are a viable alternative to other generative models \cite{fan2022variational}.
 They possess inherent stability and convergence properties, thereby reaping significant benefits in the optimization process \cite{articleambgf,articleconvgf, Garg_2021}.
+Building on these strengths, gradient flows are particularly well-suited for capturing complex data distributions while maintaining stability during training.
+For instance, they provide a continuous-time approximation of discrete methods like SGD, facilitating the design of a multi-step push-forward operator that maps a noisy distribution to the target.
+This approach smooths the optimization path and provides insights into discretization effects.
+These properties make gradient flows particularly interesting to study in the context of differential privacy.
+Also, we expect them to enable incorporating differential privacy directly into the metric, rather than relying on DP-SGD as in diffusion models.

-This is an interesting direction for DP applications, since the absence of a generator leads to superior results for a given number of epochs and privacy budget, as demonstrated in our experiments.
-In addition, gradient flows have not been previously explored and analyzed within the DP framework.} All of the above motivates the following question:
+In addition, gradient flows have not been previously explored and analyzed within the DP framework.
+All of the above motivates the following question:

 \emph{Can we develop a principled formalism for privacy-preserving generative modeling through gradient flows?}

 In this paper we provide an affirmative response to this question by presenting the theoretical framework for a differentially private gradient flow of the sliced Wasserstein distance (SWD).